siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-02-blockchain-beyond-cryptocurrency-securing-digital-identities.md

 In today’s digital world, identity theft and data breaches have become alarmingly common.
 Personal data is collected, stored, and transferred across numerous platforms, creating vulnerabilities for individuals and organizations.
 Blockchain technology offers a promising solution to these challenges by enabling secure, tamper-proof digital identities.
-This blog post explores how blockchain can go beyond its cryptocurrency roots to revolutionize the way we protect and manage our digital identities.
+This article explores how blockchain can go beyond its cryptocurrency roots to revolutionize the way we protect and manage our digital identities.